 Gather the ingredients.

-Combine the wine, bourbon or vodka (if using), sugar, orange zest, raisins, cardamom pods, a slice of ginger root, cinnamon stick, and cloves into a 2- to 3-quart pot.
+Combine the wine, bourbon or vodka (if using), sugar, orange zest, raisins, cardamom pods, ginger root, cinnamon stick, and cloves into a 2- to 3-quart pot.
 Heat to 175 F (77 C) and let simmer for 2 minutes.

 Remove from the heat and let stand and steep for 1 hour.